- Why does Vuo cost money?

 - How do you determine which features are only in Vuo Pro?

-- Do you offer academic discounts?
+- Do you offer educational discounts?
 What about academic bulk licenses?

 - Can I buy Vuo as a gift for a friend?
 Can I get a bulk discount?